 Exchange Server uses Receive Connectors for providing SMTP endpoints for incoming connections.
 A modern Exchange Server provides a default connector on TCP port 25.

-Sometimes you might have a requirement to create a new receive connector for selected incoming SMTP connections.
+Sometimes you might require creating a new receive connector for selected incoming SMTP connections.
 A standard requirement is a receive connector for relaying messages to external recipients.
 This cannot (should not) be achieved using the default connector.

 Each connector uses the RemoteIPRanges attribute to store the list of IP addresses of remote systems that can connect to that connector.
-The default connector utilizes the full IPv4 and IPv6 addresses ranges.
+The default connector utilizes the full IPv4 and IPv6 address ranges.

 Your new receive connector requires at least a single IP address for a selected remote system that is supposed to connect to that receive connector.
-You can add a single IP address, address ranges, or IP addresses using CIDR notation.
+Using CIDR notation, you can add a single IP address, address ranges, or IP addresses.

-The attribute RemoteIPRanges is a multi-value attribute and has a limit of IP address entries that can be added.
+RemoteIPRanges is a multi-value attribute with a limit of IP address entries that can be added.